MDPI and Publons working together to provide reviewer credit

 Publons provides a number of benefits to reviewers, including generating a certificate to prove your reviewing history and allowing you to manage your data and link to services like Orcid.
 You can add reviews that you do for other journals by simply forwarding the acknowledgment email to Publons.

-This sounds great, I would like to review for an MDPI journal
+Can I review for an MDPI journal?